 Ordering

-Then, imagine we have two subsequent transfers:
+Then, imagine we have two subsequent transfers, and :

 And in both, is executed correctly.

-We still need to decide whether is correct or .
+But, we still need to decide whether happened first or .
 Imagine Alice has 10 dollars. is meant to credit 5 to Alice, and is meant to debit 12 from her.
 The second transfer is successful IFF happens before , but not the other way.

 So, we need to decide if the above mutations are: